Ben10164/CPSC326/Unit 1.md

 }
 ```

-you can acomplish the optional right hand side a few ways.
+you can accomplish the optional right hand side a few ways.

 1. a boolean `hasLFS`
 2. setting values to NULL;